 BAC Levels

-An accurate blood alcohol concentration (BAC) reading is necessary evidence in determining whether a driver’s level of intoxication is over the legal limit.
-The following is an overview explaining the effects of alcohol at each BAC level and how a driver’s ability to safely operate a vehicle may be impaired:
+An accurate BAC reading, while not absolutely necessary, is very helpful evidence in determining whether a driver’s level of intoxication is over the legal limit.
+The following is an overview explaining the approximate effects of alcohol for a 200-pound male at each BAC level and how a driver’s ability to safely operate a vehicle may be impaired:

 0.02 Percent

-A 0.02 percent reading indicates that a person has consumed around two alcoholic beverages.
+A 0.02 percent reading indicates that a person has consumed one alcoholic beverage.
 The effects of this amount of alcohol include relaxation, altered mood, and a decline in judgment.
 Drivers with this BAC level may also experience reduced visual function and a lowered ability to multi-task.

 0.05 Percent